Frequently Asked Questions About PrTMS

 What is PrTMS?

 - Personalized repetitive Transcranial Magnetic Stimulation (PrTMS) is TMS — but with a smarter, more sophisticated approach.
-Unlike conventional TMS that is one-size-fits-all, PrTMS intricately customizes the TMS therapy delivered to each patient to achieve optional results.
+Unlike conventional TMS that is one-size-fits-all, PrTMS intricately customizes the TMS therapy delivered to each patient – which may help patients achieve optimal results.

 - PrTMS uses brainwave analysis to measure brain activity and develop a customized therapy protocol for each patient’s unique brain mapping that is verified and approved by a qualified PrTMS provider – this helps ensure patients receive optimized treatment.